 Library Science Degree Types

-There are various different levels of library science degrees.
-You can spend many years getting as high as a research / scholarship based doctorate's in library science to something that takes less time like a associate's.
-The type of library science degree you choose will determine how long it takes to get your diploma.
+There are many different library science degree levels.
+You can spend many years getting as high as a in library science to something that takes less time like a .
+The time it takes to complete a library science degree varies depending on the program.